FaultyTwo/LTC6904/README.md

 ```C++
 setFreq(float freq, byte power)
 ```
-Set frequency rate for LTC6904.
+Set frequency rate of LTC6904.

 **Where:**<br>
 - freq: Your frequency value in decimal